EOP-OMB/payment-accuracy/website/pages/programs/ssa-old-age-survivors-and-disability-insurance-oasdi.md

       quality and understandability of our communications.
 We will inform and remind beneficiaries about reporting responsibilities.'
     Mitigation_Strategy: app2_1
+  - Action_Taken: Planned
+    Action_Type: Training
+    Completion_Date: FY2027+
+    Description_Action_Taken: To address improper payments caused by failure to access data or information needed, we issue reminders and policy clarifications to employees, as needed.
+    Mitigation_Strategy: app3_1
+  - Action_Taken: Planned
+    Action_Type: Cross Enterprise Sharing
+    Completion_Date: FY2027+
+    Description_Action_Taken: 'To address improper payments caused by data or information needed does not exist and inability to access the data or information needed, we will pursue new data exchange partners from government and private sectors in collaboration with our agency business sponsors.
+We plan to expand our outreach efforts with the Data Exchange Community of Practice and the States Data Exchange Community of Interest, to engage more agencies and broaden the expansion of best practices toward streamlining the exchange of data.

+      To address improper payments caused by failure to access data or information needed, we are improving our death data processing.
+We collect data from a variety of sources so that we can administer our programs.
+We plan to continue making progress in centralizing our death inputs, improving the quality and processing of death data, and updating historical death records in our databases.
+In November 2022, for processing death reports, we issued a reminder to technicians on which records to review and how to determine if we already have proof of death.
+The reminder also instructs technicians to monitor payment records after entering a date of death.
+To improve the completeness of our death information, we are in the early stages of contracting with the National Association for Public Health Statistics and Information Systems on the acquisition of historical State death records.
+This effort will increase the accuracy, integrity, and completeness of our death data.

+      To address improper payments caused by failure to access data or information needed, we developed a data exchange for the Federal Employment Compensation Act Data.
+The Federal Employment Compensation Act (FECA) workers’ compensation program, which is administered by the Department of Labor (DOL), provides coverage to three million Federal and Postal workers.
+Receipt of FECA benefits can offset Old-Age, Survivors, and Disability Insurance benefits.
+SSA and DOL have agreed to move forward with our request for DOL FECA data.
+We are working to finalize the agreement for DOL to provide FECA payment data to assist us in our offset requirements.
+We expect the exchange to be completed in fiscal year 2024.

+      To address improper payments caused by inability to access the data or information needed, and failure to access data or information needed, and to reduce the reliance on self-reporting of wages, we are developing new wage reporting tools, such as an information exchange with commercial payroll data providers authorized by section 824 of the Bipartisan Budget Act of 2015, now referred to as the Payroll Information Exchange (PIE).
+We have completed several phases of pre-implementation development and are drafting a Notice of Proposed Rulemaking with our regulations for the PIE process.
+We will conduct the exchange and automate PIE data after the final rule (regulation) is established.
+We will perform ongoing assessments while working towards full implementation.'
+    Mitigation_Strategy: app5_1
   - Action_Taken: Not Completed
     Action_Type: Automation
     Completion_Date: The corrective action was not fully completed this reporting